-- a script.spec file, analogous to a make file - a build folder, that holds some log files all in the same folder as script.py.
+- a script.spec file, analogous to a make file - a build folder, that holds some log files - a dist folder, that holds the main executable script, and some dependent Python libraries, all in the same folder as script.py.
 PyInstaller puts all the Python libraries used in script.py into the dist folder, so when distributing the executable, distribute the whole dist folder.